McPringle/apus/README.md

 After the server has started, you can view it at http://localhost:8080/ in your browser.
 You can now also attach breakpoints in code for debugging purposes, by clicking next to a line number in any source file.

+## Communication

+### Matrix Chat

+There is a channel at Matrix for quick and easy communication.
+This is publicly accessible for everyone.
+For developers as well as users.
+The communication in this chat is to be regarded as short-lived and has no documentary character.

+You can find our Matrix channel here: [@project-apus:ijug.eu](https://matrix.to/#/%23project-apus:ijug.eu)

+### GitHub Discussions

+We use the corresponding GitHub function for discussions.
+The discussions held here are long-lived and divided into categories for the sake of clarity.
+One important category, for example, is that for questions and answers.

+Click here to go to the discussions on GitHub: https://github.com/McPringle/apus/discussions
+Questions and answers have their own category: https://github.com/McPringle/apus/discussions/categories/q-a

 ## Copyright and License

 [AGPL License](https://www.gnu.org/licenses/agpl-3.0.de.html)